OWASP Secure Headers Project

 block-all-mixed-content Prevent the user agent from loading mixed content.

-upgrade-insecure-requests Instruct the user agent to download insecure HTTP resources using HTTPS.
+upgrade-insecure-requests Instruct the user agent to using HTTPS when trying to download insecure HTTP resources

 referrer (Deprecated) Define information the user agent can send in the Referer header.